li-group/SafeOR-Gym/README.md

 SafeOR-Gym is a benchmark suite of Gym-compatible environments for safe reinforcement learning (SafeRL) in industrially relevant operations research (OR) problems.
 It is designed to evaluate SafeRL algorithms on realistic, structured, and safety-critical decision-making problems commonly encountered in industrial planning and real-time control.

 This suite includes nine environments that model some well-known and challenging problems such as unit commitment, plant scheduling, resource allocation, supply chain logistics, and energy system operations.
-Each environment integrates combinatorial structure, strict constraints, and long planning horizons—making them ideal for testing the safety, robustness, and feasibility performance of RL agents.
+Each environment integrates strict constraints and planning horizons—making them ideal for testing the safety, robustness, and feasibility performance of RL agents.
 SafeOR-Gym is natively compatible with the OmniSafe framework, providing out-of-the-box support for constraint-handling algorithms, parallel training, and standardized benchmarking.

 The key contributions of this project: